 The Company leases approximately 24,375 square feet of office, production and warehouse space located at 30588 San Antonio Street, Hayward, California, 94544.
 The Company also leases approximately 7,408 square feet of additional office and warehouse space located at 30641 San Antonio Street, Hayward, California, 94544.
-Except for a Co2 tank which it leases, the Company owned all of its manufacturing equipment as of March 31, 2016.
+The Company owned all of its manufacturing equipment as of September 30, 2016.